triton-inference-server/server/docs/perf_client.rst

 tell perf\_client to send batch-size 4 requests of shape [ 3, 224, 224 ]::

   $ perf_client -m mymodel -b 4 --shape IMAGE:3,224,224

+Shared Memory
+^^^^^^^^^^^^^

+By default perf\_client sends input tensor data and receives output tensor data over the network.
+You can instead instruct perf\_client to use system shared memory or CUDA shared memory to communicate tensor data.
+By using these options you can model the performance that you can achieve by using shared memory in your application.
+Use -\\-shared-memory=system to use system (CPU) shared memory or -\\-shared-memory=cuda to use CUDA shared memory.

 Communication Protocol
 ^^^^^^^^^^^^^^^^^^^^^^